glowkeeper/Enervator/docs/technicalOverview.md

 _Figure 2: Eneradmin use case diagram_

 `Enerchanger` converts those exchange rates into their equivalent EOR value.
+It mainly interacts with the `Exchanger` contract, described above.
 Figure 3, below, shows that it is a proof of concept that simulates depositing cash and buying EOR.
 To use `Enerchanger`, first deposit some cash (imagine that's a PayPal link or some such like), then use that deposit to buy some EOR.

 ![](./images/enerchangerUseCaseDiagram.png)